 I was – and still am – an Eagle Scout.
 If you were a Boy Scout, becoming an Eagle was a big deal, and at the time, it meant a lot to me.
 One thing I carried forward from the experience was the Scouting motto: be prepared.
 Back then, that meant don’t wander into the forest without a compass and pocketknife.
 Think ahead.
 Consider what might happen.

 Well, guess what?
-That’s pretty good advice for job boards, too!
+Be prepared is pretty good advice for job boards, too!
 If you’re in the recruitment marketing biz – job boards, recruiting sites, talent acquisition, sourcing and screening, and so on – it’s time to pull out your recession shoes and give them a good buffing.
 Sometime in the coming months you’ll need them.
 In other words – be prepared!

 What typically happens to employers and their recruitment marketing budgets during a recession?
 In general, demand for candidates goes down – and the recruiting budget follows.
 However, this is not true across the board.
 Even in a general recession, there are pockets of candidate demand.
 The need for sales, tech, and healthcare talent won’t dip that much, for example.
 Also, remember that some industries do well in an economic downturn – think auto repair and maintenance driving up the need for mechanics (in an already tight labor market).
 Retailers that focus on ‘low low prices’ – like WalMart – will also need clerks, back-office help, and managers.
 COVID 19 is ensuring that any company making or selling personal protective equipment will do well, too.